(taken from the book "I Will Give You Rest" by Edward Kurath)

 Feelings Are Indispensible

-If God had not given your "feelings" to you, you would not have
+If God had not given your "feelings" to you, you would not

-would not drink something, and then you would die.
+you would not drink something, and then you would die.

 Our Attempts At Bringing Peace

 As a child I knew what to do when I had a physical need.
-When I
+When

-was thirsty, I got a drink.
+I was thirsty, I got a drink.
 However, I didn't now the “code” to

 turn off the emotional pain.
 When strong negative emotions

 came to me I had to find a way to reduce the pain.
 It was as if I

 started out by "plugging my ears" (I tried to ignore the